Ufaqhaider/CollegeDunia-Task/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### File Structure

+    src/components: Contains React components used in the application.
+        Home.js: Main component responsible for displaying the college search interface, sorting functionality, and rendering college data.
+        Loader.js: Component for displaying a loading spinner while data is being fetched. src/data: Contains JSON data files used for testing and demo purposes. src/App.js: Main component that renders the application. src/index.js: Entry point of the application.

+### Sorting Functionality

+    The sorting functionality is implemented in the Home.js component.
+    It allows users to sort colleges based on various criteria such as popularity, rating, highest fees, and lowest fees.
+    The handleSort function in Home.js is responsible for sorting the displayed colleges based on the user's selection.

+### Search Functionality

+    The search functionality is also implemented in the Home.js component.
+    It allows users to search for colleges by name.
+    The searchCollege function in Home.js filters the displayed colleges based on the user's search query, matching against the college names.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).